Group name: South Hams

 Our next few walks are listed on the right hand side of this page (in the blue column).
 Click a walk to see full details and the start grid reference.
 Click the More walks link at the bottom of that column to see our full progamme.

 We enjoy some of the best walks along the South West Coast Path.
 From Noss Mayo in the west around to Dartmouth in the east.
 Above looking eastward to Start Point lighthouse after passing East Prawle.
 Below looking westward to Salcombe with Bolt Head in the distance.

 The wilderness of Dartmoor is so different it is like stepping into another country.
 There are few limits and it is wild enough for the army to train on, but you can easily steer clear of those areas.

-Deep green valleys between soft rounded hills, rivers extending from Dartmoor springs all the way to our estuaries and coast, and native hardwood forests are what make much of our countryside an Area of Outstanding Natural Beauty (AONB).
+Deep green valleys between soft rounded hills, rivers extending from springs on Dartmoor National Park all the way to our estuaries and coast, and native hardwood forests are what make much of our countryside an Area of Outstanding Natural Beauty (AONB).